 Lauren Cooney, M.S., R.N.

-Lauren Cooney is a registered nurse with a MS in Public Health and Tropical Medecine.
-In addition to 10 years of clinical nursing experience in acute care settings in Australia and the UK, Ms. Cooney has 14 years of experience in international health settings in senior coordination and leadership prositions.
-Ms. Cooney has worked in, coordinated, and advised on projects with Medecins sans Frontieres, including working with TIFO on the 2010 lead poisoning outbreak in Nigeria, where she was the Project Emergency Manager.
+Lauren Cooney is a registered nurse with an M.S. in Public Health and Tropical Medicine.
+In addition to 10 years of clinical nursing experience in acute care settings in Australia and the UK, Ms. Cooney has 14 years of experience in international health settings in senior coordination and leadership positions.
+Ms. Cooney has worked in, coordinated, and advised on projects with Médecins sans Frontières, including working with TIFO on the 2010 lead poisoning outbreak in Nigeria, where she was the Project Emergency Manager.

 Lubia Cajas de Gliniewicz, Ph.D.

-Lubia Cajas de Gliniewicz earned her Ph.D. in Environmental Science at the University of Idaho (UI) and currently serves as the Environmental Science Program Coordinator.
+Lubia Cajas de Gliniewicz, a Guatemalan national, earned her Ph.D. in Environmental Science at the University of Idaho (UI) and served as the Environmental Science Program Coordinator.
 Her areas of interest are sustainability, environmental and social entrepreneurship, and international development.
 She is a recipient of numerous awards and fellowships, including the Fulbright Program, the Experimental Program to Stimulate Competitive Research, and the Ford Foundation.
 Since 2009 she has coordinated programs for international students at UI.
 Dr. Cajas de Gliniewicz worked at the University of San Carlos in Guatemala and at the National Council for Protected Areas as the department head of the Hydrobiological section.
 Additionally, she was engaged in education and development programs for rural areas and indigenous communities in her home country.

 Accreditation, Memberships, and Affiliations